AlibabaCloudDocs/ecs/intl.en-US/Block Storage/Block Storage overview/Cloud disks.md

 Cloud disks are classified into the following categories based on their performance:

 -   Enhanced SSDs \(ESSDs\): ESSDs are based on the next-generation distributed block storage architecture and the 25 Gigabit Ethernet \(25 GE\) and remote direct memory access \(RDMA\) technologies.
 Each ESSD has low latency and can deliver up to one million input/output operations per second \(IOPS\).
-For more information, see [Enhanced SSDs](/intl.en-US/Block Storage/Block Storage overview/Enhanced SSDs.md).
+For more information, see [ESSDs](/intl.en-US/Block Storage/Block Storage overview/ESSDs.md).

     We recommend that you use ESSDs for scenarios such as online transactional processing \(OLTP\) databases, NoSQL databases, and Elasticsearch, Logstash, and Kibana \(ELK\) log analysis.